MykeSelivanov/slack-task/README.md

  #### Why Pllaywright / TS ?
  I decided to go with Playwright for 2 reasons:
  - that's the growing in popularity tool that I'm actively exploring right now
- - Alan mentioned that you're looking into it at as well at Slack <br>
- Feel free to use anything from this framework, that you find interesting <br>
- Initial thought was to choose between Cypress and Playwright, but after a couple dry-runs I haven't noticed any <br>
- performance benefits for Cypress considering pretty small scope of the test scenario
+ - Alan mentioned that you're looking into it at as well at Slack Feel free to use anything from this framework, that you find interesting Initial thought was to choose between Cypress and Playwright, but after a couple dry-runs I haven't noticed any performance benefits for Cypress considering pretty small scope of the test scenario

  ## Project structure